 In my opinion, the biggest problem with these arguments is that the buzzwords used in the arguments are poorly defined, if defined at all.
 What I’m attempting to do here is dispel certain erroneous theist claims, using dictionary definitions to show why they are untrue.
 I will be using the same, neutral source for all definitions, so no one can accuse me of cherry-picking definitions to advance my claim.
 If a definition is ambiguous or too broad (some are), I will state why.

 My source will be dictionary.com.

 First, we must define atheism.

-[ey-thee-iz-uhm] Show IPAnoun1. the doctrine or belief that there is no God.2. disbelief in the existence of a supreme being or beings.
+2. disbelief in the existence of a supreme being or beings.